-If you are interested in applying for one of these exchange places, you should complete the English section exchange application form and return it and a letter of motivation to Kirsten Stirling by 20.02.2015.
+If you are interested in applying for one of these exchange places, you should complete the “Swiss-European Mobility Programme” form (link below) and return it and a letter of motivation to Kirsten Stirling by 20.2.2018.

 You can download the form here.